Eaton Corporation plc (ETN) Just Got Our Attention

 Sponsored

-The average price from analysts is $164.32, which is $5.59 above the current price.
+The average price from analysts is $166.05, which is -$1.76 below the current price.
 ETN currently public float of 397.71M and currently shorts hold a 0.97% ratio of that float.
 Today, the average trading volume of ETN was 1.72M shares.

 ETN’s Market Performance

-ETN stocks went down by -0.11% for the week, with a monthly jump of 6.12% and a quarterly performance of 7.56%, while its annual performance rate touched 66.55%.
-The volatility ratio for the week stands at 1.32% while the volatility levels for the past 30 days are set at 1.79% for Eaton Corporation plc.
-The simple moving average for the period of the last 20 days is 1.77% for ETN stocks with a simple moving average of 18.18% for the last 200 days.
+ETN stocks went up by 4.27% for the week, with a monthly jump of 7.54% and a quarterly performance of 12.54%, while its annual performance rate touched 71.61%.
+The volatility ratio for the week stands at 1.77% while the volatility levels for the past 30 days are set at 1.89% for Eaton Corporation plc.
+The simple moving average for the period of the last 20 days is 5.49% for ETN stocks with a simple moving average of 22.85% for the last 200 days.

 Analysts’ Opinion of ETN